MODERN DAY MYTHOLOGIES

 I use deliberately artificial colours to reach a bright and surreal reality.
 I find my colour choices through understanding the atmosphere I want to transmit – what is the smell of wet asphalt, or an antique colossal head of a youth from 2nd century BC?
 I really like how the vibrations of all the colours can carry the weight of an artwork.

 I’ve been inspired by ancient mythology since I was a teenager.
 Zveruna is my pseudonym, which means goddess of the forest and beasts.
 I’m sure that the old myths are always alive – the archetypes just transform and adapt to the modern world.
 I like Carl G. Jung’s ideas of the collective unconscious, which have been analysed through ancient fairy tales and mythology.
-It‘s going to be relevant forever, it’s only the forms that are changing.
+It‘s always going to be relevant, it’s only the forms that are changing.

-Mythology is a never-ending source – myths are so important because their images and eternal values are a reflection of all the generations that have passed since civilisation existed.
+Mythology is a never-ending source – myths are so important because their images and eternal values are a reflection of all the generations that have passed since civilisation began.
 Our culture is changing but our subconscious somehow stored all the experiences from past generations, and the best way to decode them is to analyse those archaic stories.
 For example, there are many stereotypes about a complicated mother-in-law and spouse relationship – those tricky situations are not a problem born from the modern age.
 In Lithuanian folklore, the bride always moves to her husband's family home where she has to work a lot, and her mother-in-law gives her more and more work.
 It‘s like a challenge for the new family member.
 Some contemporary psychologists explain that girls are searching for a mother in their mother-in-law, but the husband’s mother cannot leave her son or reconcile that she is not the first woman for her son anymore.
 Everything is connected – listen to your folk songs or fairy tales, everything is hidden there.

 That’s just one example, try to imagine how many universal truths have been hidden in stories over thousands of years.
 Those stories were built upon over many generations – that‘s why it’s so powerful.
 Society was learning about relationships and how the world is built in this way.
 I think it was like psychotherapy as well.
 Now we live in a completely different world, but the archetypes are the same, that‘s why it’s so interesting.

 So, if you feel lost, try to decode the symbols in your folklore – I can't promise that you’re gonna feel better, but I’m sure that you'll understand more, and see that we live in some kind of a cycle.
 Sometimes we have to look at the world as anthropologists.
-That helps to accept the world as it is.
+That helps us to accept the world as it is.